crest-lab/crest-docs/page/documentation/coords.md

 </div>
 <div id="sdf" class="tabcontent">
 {% include warning.html content="Be aware that the <b>.sdf</b> format is
-highly sensitve to the number of spaces.
+highly sensitve to the number of whitespaces.
 You have to match the
 <i>exact</i> number of characters for each field (with exception of the comment line).
 This also means that the format supports only up to 999 atoms." %}
 {% capture struc_xyz %}
 2519